ItalyStrap/advanced-control-manager/readme.txt

 * Do ShortCode in Widget Text
 * Shortcode for Media Carousel (Only for Twitter Bootstrap Carousel with many options.
 It will not include the files for you, so if they are not present, the carousel will not work.)
+* Posts Shortcode (Display loops of post with many options)

 == Style ==